Courses that fulfill

 PSYC 486 COMPREHENSIVE RESEARCH PROJECT (3 credits)

 All majors are required to design and conduct an independent empirical research project as part of the comprehensive exam.
-Usually these will be experimental or correlational research designs; however, qualitative projects can be undertaken.
-A student interested in performing qualitative research should take PSYC 354.
+Usually these will be experimental research designs.
 Prerequisite: PSYC 245 and one course from among those numbered 351 to 359.
 Offered every semester.